 - (1) Topographic Features Preservation.
 Where natural or existing topographic features contribute to the beauty and utility of a development, consideration shall be given to this preservation.
 Modifications to topography features should only occur where it contributes to good appearance. - (2) Plant Types.
 Plant material shall be selected for interest in its structure, texture, color, and for its ultimate growth.
 Further, it is recommended that native materials be employed for their ability to tolerate prevailing weather and natural conditions. - (3) Plant Guards.
-In locations where plant materials will be susceptible to injury by pedestrians and/or motor vehicles, appropriate curbs, tree guards, or other protective devices shall be employed. - Oistrict dedicated to the public shall be so indicated on the General Development Plan and shall be constructed in accordance with Village standards (see Title 14), or as modified under this Subsection.
+In locations where plant materials will be susceptible to injury by pedestrians and/or motor vehicles, appropriate curbs, tree guards, or other protective devices shall be employed. - (d) Street Design Standards.
+All streets within a PUD Planned Unit Development Overlay District dedicated to the public shall be so indicated on the General Development Plan and shall be constructed in accordance with Village standards (see Title 14), or as modified under this Subsection.
 Standards of design and construction of roadways within the PUD may be modified as is deemed appropriate by the Village Board; however, in considering such modifications, the Village Board shall consider the impact on traffic/pedestrian safety, snowplowing, and law enforcement/firefighting/emergency medical services responses.
 Right-of-way widths and street pavement widths may be reduced where it is found that the General Development Plan provides for the separation of motorized traffic from bicycle/pedestrian circulation patterns.
 The use of private roadways and streets is discouraged.